chartbeat-labs/pygoth2014/README.md

 ```

 Note that `execute` is allowed to return *more* data than what might
 be suggested by its qualifiers.
-Postgres filters down data received
+PostgreSQL filters down data received
 from the FDW to ensure that the output is correct.

 Not So Simple
 ----

-Postgres has an array data type, and Multicorn lets you push Python
+PostgreSQL has an array data type, and Multicorn lets you push Python
 lists in as arrays.

 ```python